 The application in DUO consists of three parts:

-- A scientific part where you must include the abstract and a substantive description of the experiment.
+2. A scientific part where you must include the abstract and a substantive description of the experiment.
 To prepare your proposal, you should use THE TEMPLATE of the "Scientific Part" (last update September 2021, document in: docx, odt).
 This document must not exceed two A4 pages (including figures and references) with a minimal font size of 12 pt (Times New Roman).
 Before submitting a proposal, we strongly recommend that you first consult the Proposal Guidelines which can be found below.
 We also recommend that you look at the Guidelines of the European Synchrotron User Organization working group.

 The scientific part should be highly targeted, avoiding vague or excessively broad aims.
 Preliminary measurements or characterisation are recommended when appropriate.

 The scientific part should be sectioned as below:

 Please give a short summary of your proposal, with key objectives and the scientific basis of the proposal.
 Be aware that this abstract may be published, for example as part of an open data policy.
-Abstract is equivalent to the abstract of scientific paper, comprising one paragraph with a clear statement on the essence of the proposal – what you are trying to do, how you intend to do it, and why you are doing it (impact, importance of study); details are given in subsequent sections.
+Abstract is equivalent to abstract of scientific paper, one paragraph with clear statement on essence of proposal – what are you trying to do, how you intend to do it, and why you are doing it (impact, importance of study); details are given in the following sections.

 JUSTIFICATION OF BEAMLINE AND BEAMTIME REQUESTED

 RESULTS EXPECTED AND THEIR SIGNIFICANCE IN THE RESPECTIVE FIELD OF RESEARCH

-These should illustrate the importance of the topic by citing one or two milestone papers in your field and recent exciting developments in or around the specific topic of the proposal.
-They should indicate the level of your research by citing your own recent, relevant publications; however, all essential information should be included in the proposal!
+They should illustrate importance of topic by citing one or two milestone papers in your field and recent exciting developments in or around specific topic of proposal.

 You can use the last tab – Submit proposal – to send your application to us!
 Remember that you can save the application at any stage of its creation process.